The Adventures of Monica and Friends: Critical reception

-The movie received mixed reactions from film critics.
-Carlos Fonseca, writing for Última Hora, said the film still felt amateurish, despite the "reasonable quality" and animation style similar to US productions.
-In this regard, he said he still preferred Piconzé (1972), third animated feature film produced in the country.
-He considered "O Império Empacota" the best story of the filme by having a "start, middle and end", while other stories were "absolutely uninteresting" or lacked rhythm.
-On the other hand, Rubens Ewald Filho wrote to A Tribuna that this episode had a "cute, but unsatisfying" story, preferring the episode "Um Amor de Ratinho."
-He concluded by saying that the film was "[n]othing exceptional, but it works quite well", criticizing only the ending, where Mauricio interacts with the characters.
+As Aventuras da Turma da Mônica received mixed reviews.
+Carlos Fonseca of Última Hora felt the film had an amateurish feel despite its "reasonable drawing style" and animation similar to American productions, and he preferred Piconzé (1972), the third animated feature film produced in the country.
+He considered the episode "O Império Empacota" the best segment, because of its having a "start, middle and end", while he opined that other stories were "absolutely uninteresting" or lacked rhythm.
+Rubens Ewald Filho of A Tribuna instead wrote that "O Império Empacota" had a "cute, but unsatisfying" story, preferring the segment "Um Amor de Ratinho", and concluded that the film was "[n]othing exceptional, but it works quite well", though he criticized the ending, in which Mauricio interacts with the characters.